Major Minor

 After this period of public service, Prof. Rivera practiced law as in-house counsel for one of the world’s largest retailers and as general counsel for an international shoe retailer.
 While practicing law, Prof. Rivera wrote extensively regarding diversity/inclusion and issues of interest to the American bar.
 He was a regular speaker at diversity/inclusion and bar association events around the country.
 He continues to support diversity/inclusion both at JBU and in the Siloam Springs community through ecumenical efforts to bring together the majority and minority communities in activities such as 2022’s Siloam Spring’s Hispanic Heritage Festival.

-Prof. Rivera’s interest and areas of teaching include Criminal Justice, Criminal Procedure, Criminology, Constitutional Law, Business Law & Ethics, American government and politics, Gateway classes, and Congress and the presidency.
-Prof. Rivera is one of the founding members and Board President of Friends of Proclamation Institute Zambia (PIZ), a non-profit corporation that fund raises and supports the mission efforts of PIZ, a Christian preaching school in Zambia, Africa.
+Prof. Rivera’s interest and areas of teaching include Criminal Justice, Constitutional Law, Business Law & Ethics, and American government and politics.
+Prof. Rivera is a volunteer Chaplain at Siloam Springs Regional Hospital.
 He is a proud father of four children and with his wife, Barbara, and their loving pets, lives in Siloam Springs.
-Prof. Rivera and his wife are active members of Grace Episcopal Church in Siloam Springs.
+Prof. Rivera and his wife actively attend services at Christ the King Anglican church in Springdale, AR.

 Assistant Professor of Criminal Justice